 What can I do if my child is constipated?

-Offer foods that are high in fibre such as whole grain breads, fruits like apples, bananas, berries or prunes, vegetables and legumes (split peas, soy and lentils).
+- Offer foods that are high in fibre such as whole grain breads, fruits like apples, ripe bananas, berries or prunes, vegetables and legumes (split peas, soy and lentils).

-Give your child a firm support for his feet, such as a small stool, when he is passing a bowel movement.
+- Give your child a firm support for his feet (such as a small footstool), and a toilet reducer ring, when he is passing a bowel movement.
 It will make it easier to push.

 What are symptoms of diarrhea?